syzer/hackZurich2017-banking-app/front/README.md

 If you're not able to scan the QR code, make sure your phone's camera is focusing correctly, and also make sure that the contrast on the two colors in your terminal is high enough.
 For example, WebStorm's default themes may [not have enough contrast](https://github.com/react-community/create-react-native-app/issues/49) for terminal QR codes to be scannable with the system barcode scanners that the Expo app uses.

 If this causes problems for you, you may want to try changing your terminal's color theme to have more contrast, or running Create React Native App from a different terminal.
 You can also manually enter the URL printed by the packager script in the Expo app's search bar to load it manually.

+## Docs
+Success!
+Inside that directory, you can run several commands:

+  yarn start
+    Starts the development server so you can open your app in the Expo app on your phone.

+  yarn run ios
+    (Mac only, requires Xcode)
+    Starts the development server and loads your app in an iOS simulator.

+  yarn run android
+    (Requires Android build tools)
+    Starts the development server and loads your app on a connected Android device or emulator.

+  yarn test
+    Starts the test runner.

+  yarn run eject
+    Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+If you do this, you can’t go back!

+We suggest that you begin by typing:

+  cd front
+  yarn start

+Happy hacking!